michaelkamprath/multi-service-rtmp-broadcaster/README.md

   * `regionCode` - If `periscope` is specified as the platform for this destination, this is the two letter region code that is part of the Periscope server URL.
 If undefined, it will default to `ca` (the "US West" region)
   * `streamKey` - This is the stream key that identifies the unique stream on the specified platform.
 This value is provided by the platform.
 This element must be provided for all `platform` types except for `custom` and `microsoft-stream`.
   * `fullRTMPURL` - If `custom` or `microsoft-stream` is specified in the `platform`, the URL specified in this element is used for the forming destination URL.
 This should include the `rtmp://` prefix.
 For the `microsoft-stream` platform, this is the full URL provided in their stream set up.
 This element is ignored for all other platform types.
-  * `transcode` - If present, the stream will be trancoded before rebroadcasting it to this list item's destination.
+  * `transcode` - If present, the stream will be transcoded before rebroadcasting it to this list item's destination.
 Note that when using this transcoding, the stream will be trancoded to 30 FPS and CBR bit rate.
 The value is a JSON object that contains the following configuration elements:
     * `pixels` - The pixel dimension that the stream should be transcoded to.
 Formatted like "1920x1080".
 If not specified, defaults to "1280x720".
     * `videoBitRate` - The video bit rate that should be used when sending the stream to this destination.
 Should be a number followed by "k" or "m" for kilo- and mega- bits-per-second.
 If not specified defaults to "4500k".
     * `videoKeyFrameSecs` - The number of seconds between key frames in the transcoded stream.
 If not specified, defaults to 2.
     * `audioBitRate` - The bit rate that should be used for the transcoded audio signal.
 Should be a number followed by "k" or "m" for kilo- and mega- bits-per-second.
 If not specified, defaults to "160k".
 If neither `audioBitRate` or `audioSampleRate` are specified, then the audio signal is simply copied from source with no alteration.
     * `audioSampleRate` - The sampling rate to be used for the transcoded audio signal.
 Should be an integer indicating the sampling Hertz.
 If not specified, defaults to `48000`.
 If neither `audioBitRate` or `audioSampleRate` are specified, then the audio signal is simply copied from source with no alteration.

-Here is an example of the JSON configuraiton file:
+Here is an example of the JSON configuration file:
 ```
 {
   "endpoint": "live",